Presidency of Lyndon B. Johnson: Housing and urban renewal

-Johnson took an additional step in the War on Poverty with an urban renewal effort, presenting to Congress in January 1966 the "Demonstration Cities Program."
-To be eligible a city would need to demonstrate its readiness to "arrest blight and decay and make substantial impact on the development of its entire city."
+Johnson took an additional step in the war on poverty with an urban renewal effort, the "Demonstration Cities Program".
+To qualify for the program, a city would need to demonstrate its readiness "to arrest blight and decay in entire neighborhoods" and "make a substantial impact within the coming few years on the development of the entire city".
 Johnson requested an investment of $400 million per year totaling $2.4 billion.
 In late 1966, Congress passed a substantially reduced program costing $900 million, which Johnson later called the Model Cities Program.
+The New York Times wrote 22 years later that the program was largely a failure.
+Biographer Jeff Shesol wrote that Model Cities did not last long enough to be considered a breakthrough.
+Poor individuals who secured government jobs utilized their paychecks to escape deteriorating neighborhoods.
+In some cities the chief beneficiaries were urban political machines.
+The program ended in 1974.